AsahiLinux/docs/Developer-Quickstart.md

 ### Using an M1 machine

 If you have two M1 boxes, this is the simplest solution.
-Just grab [macvdmtool](https://github.com/AsahiLinux/macvdmtool/), connect both machines with a standard Type C cable (needs to be the USB 3 / SuperSpeed type, USB 2 only cables won't work, the charging cable that comes with the Macbook/Macbook Air will not work) using the DFU port on *both* machines, and that's it!
+Just grab [macvdmtool](https://github.com/AsahiLinux/macvdmtool/), connect both machines with a standard Type C cable (needs to be the USB 3 / SuperSpeed type, USB 2 only cables won't work, **the charging cable that comes with the Macbook/Macbook Air will not work** and neither will most other cheap cables or cables marketed for their charging capacity.
+If it doesn't say "SuperSpeed" or "USB3.0" in the package it almost certainly won't work.) using the DFU port on *both* machines, and that's it!

 ```shell
 $ xcode-select --install